"V" device

-A "V" device is a metal 1/4 in capital letter "V" with serifs which, when worn on certain decorations awarded by the United States Armed Forces, distinguishes an award for heroism or valor in combat instead of for meritorious service or achievement.
+A "V" device is a metal 1/4 in capital letter "V" with serifs which, when worn on certain decorations awarded by the United States Armed Forces, distinguishes a decoration awarded for combat valor or heroism from the same decoration being awarded for a member's actions under circumstances other than combat.

 The decorations with which a "V" may be authorized differ among the military services, as well as the manner in which the "V" is worn and the name by which it is referred to.
 Until 2017, each service also used different criteria in determining whether a "V" could be authorized.

 Etymology

 The Department of Defense, Army, and Air Force refer to the "V" as the "V" device.
 The Coast Guard refers to it as the Valor Device, while the Navy and Marine Corps refer to it as the Combat Distinguishing Device or Combat "V".
 When referring to a medal that has been awarded with the "V" device, it is often referred to as having been awarded "with valor".